79912 Terrell: Physical characteristics

 The asteroid's spectral type is unknown.
-Members of the Adeona family are typically carbonaceous C-type asteroids, which Terrells albedo (see below) agrees with.
+Members of the Adeona family are typically carbonaceous C-type asteroids, which Terrell's albedo agrees with.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Terrell measures 6.340 kilometers in diameter and its surface has a low albedo of 0.053.

 Rotation period

 As of 2017, no rotational lightcurve of Terrell has been obtained from photometric observations.
 The asteroid's rotation period, poles and shape remain unknown.

 Naming

 This minor planet was named after American Dirk Terrell (born 1965), an astrophysicist, writer, space artist, and mentor of amateur astronomers.
 The official naming citation was published by the Minor Planet Center on 18 September 2005 (M.P.C.
 54829).